 Select a file to use in PSD format

 The displacement maps are standard PSD files.
 They can be made from anything, images, type etc but you can also use displacement maps via patterns or textures.
-You can find our displacement maps and distortions for Photoshop and psp and others on this site for all kinds of work such as create awesome linear effects, scratching, text effects and more
+You can find ourdisplacement maps (all in PSD format) on this site for all kinds of work such as create awesome linear effects, scratching, text effects and more.

 The key thing about the displacement map is that is PSD and it is loaded via the displace filter found in the distort menu of Photoshop and it can be used once or multiple times.

 Undefined area such as wrap or repeat.